deeplearning4j/deeplearning4j/neuralnet-overview.md

 As the input *x* that triggers a label grows, the expression *e to the x* shrinks toward zero, leaving us with the fraction 1/1, or 100%, which means we approach (without ever quite reaching) absolute certainty that the label applies.
 Input that correlates negatively with your output will have its value flipped by the negative sign on *e*'s exponent, and as that negative signal grows, the quantity *e to the x* becomes larger, pushing the entire fraction ever closer to zero.

 Now imagine that, rather than having *x* as the exponent, you have the sum of the products of all the weights and their corresponding inputs -- the total signal passing through your net.
-That's what you're feeding into the logistic regression layer at in the output layer of a classifier.
+That's what you're feeding into the logistic regression layer at the output layer of a neural network classifier.

-With this layer, we can set a threshold above which an example is labeled 1, and below which it is not.
-You can set different thresholds as you prefer -- a low threshold will increase the number of false positives, and a high one will increase the number of false negatives -- depending on which side you would like to err.
+With this layer, we can set a decision threshold above which an example is labeled 1, and below which it is not.
+You can set different thresholds as you prefer -- a low threshold will increase the number of false positives, and a higher one will increase the number of false negatives -- depending on which side you would like to err.

 ## Neural Networks & Artificial Intelligence